Current Programs

 Takes place at Waukee Theatre Arts Center at Prairieview

-Mini Show – August 7th at Noon
+Mini Show – June 26th at Noon

 Help Dorothy find her way home while learning about courage, accepting others, and being kind.
 In this week long theatre camp, young artists will dig into storytelling, creating characters, and developing good listening skills all while having tons of fun and making new friends.
 Family and friends are invited to watch a mini show at Noon on the last day!